BerntA/InfestusAssets/guide/README.md

 ### Hammer Entities
 * trigger_changelevel - Redirects the player who touches the volume to a new map or dungeon.
 * func_player_blocker - A smart player clip which activates blocking based on whether or not the player has a certain item, reputation or quest. (with more adv. states)
+* func_transition - A smooth door transition from A to B.
+* func_detail_blocker - Prevents detail props from being distributed within its volume.
+* func_detail_model - Converts the brush to a model and embeds it into the bsp.
 * trigger_area_info - A volume which is used to tell the player if he is in a safe zone, pvp zone, no-mount zone, etc.
 * info_graveyard_point - When a player dies he will be respawned at a nearby graveyard.
 * info_start_point - A general start point.